Debt Recovery Agency: Collection, Recovery, or Enforcement?

 When should a creditor escalate beyond the agency tier?

 Escalate when tier one has run 60 to 90 days without recovery and the debtor is still trading, or immediately if the debt is substantively disputed or if a statutory demand is tactically appropriate.
-The signal is not "the agency is failing"; it is "the debt requires a different instrument."

 What is a High Court Enforcement Officer?

 An HCEO is a court-appointed officer empowered under CPR 84 to enforce judgments over GBP 600 that have been transferred up from the county court.
 HCEOs can seize goods, demand payment, and take possession of assets on the judgment debtor's premises.
-Fees are tariff-based and recoverable against the debtor.

 An overdue commercial invoice has a cost curve that moves against the creditor every month.
 Place a case to get a file assessment and escalation recommendation within one business day.